 Students augment their academic course work with an internship in an appropriate setting under instructional supervision.
 Internship projects are cooperative efforts between appropriate supervisors in state, local or national government settings or not-for-profit organizations and college staff and students.
 Internships give students the opportunity to participate in the real-world application of their academic studies.
 In addition, this synthesis of classroom study with practical experience provides students with skills and insights useful in selecting a career or avocation in community service.
 The student spends the equivalent of 10 hours per week performing internship duties over the course of the semester or a total of 150 hours.

-POLS 291 Independent Study\ (1-7 Hour)

-Prerequisites : 2.0 GPA minimum and department approval.
+This is a repeatable course and may be taken more than once for credit.
+Political Science (POLS) 2 POLS 291 Independent Study\ (1-7 Hour) Prerequisites: 2.0 GPA minimum and department approval.
 Independent study is a directed, structured learning experience offered as an extension of the regular curriculum.
 It is intended to allow individual students to broaden their comprehension of the principles of and competencies associated with the discipline or program.
 Its purpose is to supplement existing courses with individualized, in-depth learning experiences.
 Such learning experiences may be undertaken independent of the traditional classroom setting, but will be appropriately directed and supervised by regular instructional staff.
 Total contact hours vary based on the learning experience.

-POLS 292 Special Topics: (1-3 Hour)

-This course periodically offers specialized or advanced discipline-specific content related to the study of political science, not usually taught in the curriculum, to interested and qualified students within the program.
+POLS 292 Special Topics: (1-3 Hour) This course periodically offers specialized or advanced discipline-specific content related to the study of political science, not usually taught in the curriculum, to interested and qualified students within the program.
+This is a repeatable course and may be taken more than once for credit.